Strive for Success

 Many firms expect a majority of your additional units to be completed before you start working full-time.
 Numerous professionals advise that you take the CPA exam as soon as possible; working full-time and preparing for the exam simultaneously can be challenging, especially during the busy season.

-The UCSB Department of Economics office of Career Connection (located in 2119 North Hall) is available to answer specific questions about CPA requirements, as related to your academic coursework.
+The UCSB Department of Economics office of Career Connection (located in 2119 North Hall) is available to answer specific questions about CPA requirements, related to your academic coursework.

 Oftentimes, accounting firms want to know where your career interests lie.
 By speaking with accounting professionals through what is commonly referred to as an "informational interview," you can determine the line of service (tax, audit, advisory) and location you wish to work in.
 If you make the most of an informational interview, you can also ask questions to understand different aspects of company culture to see which firms are the best fit for your work style (i.e., Big Four, mid-tier firms, or local firms).